-Each June, all Sussex Rural Electric Cooperative members have an opportunity to attend their Annual Meeting.
+Each June, all Sussex Rural Electric Cooperative members have the opportunity to attend their Annual Meeting.
 A typical Annual Meeting includes reports by the manager and officers of the Board of Directors and other cooperative business.

 This past year has been anything but typical.
 We had to cancel last year's meeting and, one year later, we are still in the midst of the pandemic and obligated to follow restrictions on large gatherings.
 To meet these needs and ensure the continued good health of our members and employees, we have made the decision to cancel this year's meeting as well.
 In its place, we will be bringing the meeting to you through our first-ever Online Meeting!